EnricoFerro/Learn-NgRx/README.md

 ## Introduction

-The reactive programming is a good form of managment of data inside programming.
+The reactive state is a good form of managment of data inside programming.
 NgRx introduce this framework, popular in React with the logic React+Flux in Angular.

 ## Prerequisites for this project